All Episodes

 Well, in a word, transparency.

-How many people, for instance, know that James Hansen, a man billed as a lonely NASA whistleblower, standing up to the mighty U.S. government was really funded by Soros' Open Society Institute, which gave him legal and media advice.
+How many people, for instance, know that James Hansen, a man billed as a lonely NASA whistleblower standing up to the mighty U.S. government, was really funded by Soros' Open Society Institute, which gave him legal and media advice.

 I didn't know this until I read the IBD editorial.

-Hanson was packaged for the media by Soros' flagship philanthropy by as much as $720,000, most likely under the Open Society Institute's politicization of science program.
+Hansen was packaged for the media by Soros' flagship philanthropy by as much as $720,000, most likely under the Open Society Institute's politicization of science program.

 Now, one thing that confused me when I read this is I didn't know that government employees could be on the take like this.

-So I don't know if Hanson's still at NASA, but he's always referred to as the lone NASA whistleblower who is trying to really warn the American people about the lies and distortions coming out of the Bush administration.
+So I don't know if Hansen's still at NASA, but he's always referred to as the lone NASA whistleblower who is trying to really warn the American people about the lies and distortions coming out of the Bush administration.

-They're being funded by all these uh big corporations over being funded by people.
+They're being funded by all these big corporations.

 Well, now we know that so is James Hansen, who previous to this editorial was thought of as clean and pure as the wind-driven snow.